javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/6-get-seconds-today/task.md

 ---

-# How many seconds has passed today?
+# How many seconds have passed today?

 Write a function `getSecondsToday()` that returns the number of seconds from the beginning of today.

-For instance, if now `10:00 am`, and there was no daylight savings shift, then:
+For instance, if now were `10:00 am`, and there was no daylight savings shift, then:

 ```js
 getSecondsToday() == 36000 // (3600 * 10)